-- (1) Any person found in violation of this Ordinance will be fined no more than \$2,500.00 for the first violation and not more than \$7,500.00 for second or subsequent violations. - (2) Each day during which a violation occurs or continues shall constitute a separate or subsequent violation. - (3) The Department may recover reasonable attorney's fees, court costs, and other expenses associated with the enforcement of this Ordinance from any person found to be in violation of this Ordinance. - (4) The assessment of a civil penalty shall in no way limit the operation of any other enforcement remedies provided elsewhere in this Ordinance.
+- (a) Pursuant to I.C.
+36-1-3-8, any person found in violation of this Ordinance may be fined no more than \$2,500.00 for the first violation and not more than \$7,500.00 for second or subsequent violations. - (b) Each day during which a violation occurs or continues shall constitute a separate or subsequent violation. - (c) The Department may recover reasonable attorney's fees, court costs, and associated costs to remediate the property from any person found to be in violation of this Ordinance. - (d) The assessment of a civil penalty shall in no way limit the operation of any other enforcement remedies provided elsewhere in this Ordinance.